denis-stepanov/advent/README.md

 (advent-pyenv) $ find advent-db -name "*.djv" | xargs db-djv-pg import
 ```

 If you use PulseAudio for TV control (default), you are all set.
-If you would like to use HarmonyHub, you are still not done!
+If you would like to use extra hardware, such as S/PDIF digital input, or Logitech Harmony Hub for TV control, see below for addtional instructions.

-(HarmonyHub instruction coming soon)

 ## Audio Inputs